By Jorge D. H. Prosperi 2019

 Time also has a powerful sidekick – Change.
-Dinah would be shocked traveling’ east, west, north and south “seeing the USA” in the 21st Century – not only its landscapes but its regional socio-political-cultural changes, differences and divisions.
+Dinah would be shocked traveling east, west, north and south “seeing the USA in her Chevrolet” in the 21st Century – not only its landscapes but its current regional-socio-political-cultural changes, differences and divisions.
 Words like “nativism” and “tribalism” were not around then.
 But Racism, Sexism, Xenophobia, White Nationalism, KKK, White Supremacy, Eugenics – even Domestic Terrorism were well established and grounded – even though kept below the shiny veneer of our founding documents.

 The historian scholar Jon Meachum reminds that, “The past always seems somehow more golden, more serious, than the present.
 We tend to forget the partisanship of yesteryear, preferring to re-image our history as a sure and steady march toward greatness.”

 One of the socio-cultural influences that has flourished, since 1953, is our obsession with Athletics.
 Call it Sports or Athletics, we are passionately infatuated – obsessed by its mania and impact on our soci-cultural curriculum.
-Therefore, we should not be surprised when we hear a story about athletes and/or athletic institutions dealing with social -isms and phobias.
+Therefore, we should not be surprised when we hear daily stories about athletes and/or athletic institutions dealing with social -isms and phobias.

 We tend to compartmentalize our social constructs trying to keep them separate from each other ignoring their connections and influences on each other.
 Most readers of this website were born long after 1953 – long, long after slavery, civil war, domestic terrorism (at the time called hangings and church bombings), Jim Crow laws and the Civil Rights movement.